Day 6 — Wednesday, September 10, 2025 | Ely to Reno

 TOTAL TIME

-Today would be one of our shorter days, so we allowed ourselves a little extra time in the morning and had a leisurely breakfast at Beans & Brews in Ely before heading to our first stop of the day, the Ward Charcoal Ovens State Historic Park.
+Today would be one of our shorter driving days, so we allowed ourselves a slower morning.
+We had a leisurely breakfast at Beans & Brews in Ely before heading out to our first stop—and hike—of the day at Ward Charcoal Ovens State Historic Park.

 -